DETAILED ACTION

 In regard to Claim 1-3 and 5-6 Ozaki et al. discloses a binder composition comprising a water-compatible copolymer (Ozaki, Paragraphs [13-14]).
 Ozaki et al. also discloses wherein the water-compatible copolymer comprises a structural unit (a) that is derived from an acid group-containing monomer comprising carboxylic, sulfonic or phosphoric acids or their salts included in 1-30 mol% (Ozaki, [52, 54, 137]) and wherein the water-compatible copolymer also comprises a structural unit (b) that is derived from amide group at 20-70 mol% (Ozaki, [136]) and a structural unit (c) that is derived from nitrile group included at 10-45% (Ozaki, [138]), which overlaps the claimed ranges and which does not require a structural unit derived form an ester group-containing monomer.
 Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the current invention to have selected the overlapping portion of the ranges disclosed by the reference, as overlapping ranges have been held to be a prima facie case of obvious.
 In re Wertheim, 541 F.2d 257, 191 USPQ 90 (CCPA 1976); In re Woodruff, 919 F.2d 1575, 16 USPQ2d 1934 (Fed.
 Cir.
 1990).
 See MPEP § 2144.05.

 Further, Ozaki et al. discloses one embodiment wherein the content of compound (A) is up to 25 mass% of the binder composition and may further include additives in addition to compound A which are in a range of 0-5% which brings the solid content of the binder composition to 30% and a liquid content of 70% (Ozaki, [101, 122-124]).
-Ozaki et al. also discloses drying the binder composition after polymerization (Ozaki, [208, 219]), which would reasonably reduce the liquid content below 70% and provide a binder composition with liquid content below 70%.
+While Ozaki et al. also discloses drying the binder composition after polymerization (Ozaki, [208, 219]), which would reasonably reduce the liquid content below 70% and provide a binder composition with liquid content below 70% it is silent as to a binder composition with a liquid content below 67%.

 Response to Arguments

-Applicant’s arguments with respect to claim 1 have been considered but are moot because the new ground of rejection was changed from a 35 U.S.C 102(a)(1) rejection to a 35 U.S.C.
-103 rejection and relies on a different primary reference than the rejection of record Ozaki et al. (KR 20200028854 A - Machine Translation).
-Ozaki in view of Pan et al. discloses all of the limitations of amended claim 1 as discussed above.
+Applicant’s arguments with respect to claim 1 have been considered but are moot because the new ground of rejection relies on a different secondary reference than the rejection of record Aida et al. (JP 2018006333 A).
+Ozaki in view of Aida et al. discloses all of the limitations of amended claim 1 as discussed above and applicants’ arguments are directed to the combination of Ozaki and Pan et al.

 Conclusion